Wild Atlantic Way, Limerick

 Brunch at House Limerick

-Served on Saturday from 11am to 4pm and on Sunday from 11am to 6pm House Limerick has fast become an institution for brunch in Limerick City.
+Served on Saturdays and Sundays from 10am to 3pm, House Limerick has fast become an institution for brunch in Limerick City.
 Highlights from their brunch menu include the Whole Hog comprising of Limerick bacon, sausage, black & white pudding, eggs, vine cherry tomatoes, Portobello mushroom, homemade beans and bloomer toast and the Ham Hock Hash bowl served with Limerick ham, potatoes, poached eggs, Hollandaise sauce, baby spinach, Bloomer toast.

 National Kart Centre